 Are my family and friends at risk?

 Probably not.
 Unless someone has had sex with you or shared needles or other drug equipment with you, the odds of infection are very low.
-An HIV-positive pregnant woman can give it to her newborn.
+HIV-positive pregnant women can give it to their newborn.

 It’s also possible to pass HIV if your blood gets in someone’s mouth or into a cut on their skin.
 But that’s rare.
 To be safe, everyone close to you should be tested for HIV.
 The CDC recommends that everyone in the U.S. ages 15 to 64 be tested for the virus at least once.